New 42-day free trial

 If you’re a developer trying to work with the Smarty APIs we recommend that you be able to log in to the Smarty account that you’re trying to use.
 If you’re not the primary account owner, you'll need to obtain those login details from whoever is.

-It is beneficial to be familiar with the different pages available in your account dashboard such as Subscriptions and API Keys pages.
+It is beneficial to be familiar with the different pages available in your account dashboard, such as the Subscriptions and API Keys pages.
 Knowing what you have available in the Subscriptions section will help you identify the APIs you are allowed to call and what specific abilities are included.
-If you are ever unclear you can contact the Smarty Support team on any of Smarty's pages via the chat, email, or phone call.
+If you are ever unclear, you can contact the Smarty Support team on any of Smarty's pages via chat, email, or phone call.

 If you have several accounts with licenses make sure you're using the correct APIs from the correct accounts.
 Several of our customers are contractors or independent users who are utilizing several accounts.
 That may be the first thing you want to check if that is the case.